-Since the beginning of cheese making, the preservation of the fresh cheese surface has always been the next major concern after the cheese has left the brine bath or dry salt table.
-Then, at some point long ago, someone had the idea of coating the surface with the fine grey ash that was readily available from burnings.
-In earlier times, this was ash from the burning of the grape vine clippings in the Loire Valley of France which was even then noted for their wealth of fresh goat cheese.
+Since the beginning of cheese making, the preservation of the fresh cheese surface has always been a major concern after the cheese has left the brine bath or dry salt table.
+Then, someone had the idea of coating the surface with the fine grey ash that was readily available from burnings.
+In earlier times, this was ash from the burning of the grapevine clippings in the Loire Valley of France, which was even then noted for their wealth of fresh goat cheese.

 Aesthetic and Practical Reasons

 Many folks may look at this ash/charcoal addition and say: "I am not interested in eating dirt with my cheese."
-The reality is that this is not barbecue charcoal and it is not a gritty ash.
-It is a finely powdered, food grade component actually revered by the medical world for its ability to control and absorb toxins.
+The reality is that this is not barbecue charcoal or gritty ash.
+It is a finely powdered, food-grade component actually revered by the medical world for its ability to control and absorb toxins.